 Let’s start with the symbols on the phonemic sound chart!

 Alba’s Phonemic Chart clearly shows how the 44 English phonemes are categorised and can be written using the phonetic alphabet.
 The 44 sounds are divided into two categories: vowels and consonants.

-Vowels: sometimes they are long, sometimes they are short, sometimes they move from one position to another
+- Sometimes they are long, or short, sometimes they move from one position to another

 sheep /’ʃi:p/ and ship /’ʃɪp/